-Gastroenteritis presentations and admissions to EDs remained below baseline levels (Figure 9).
+Gastroenteritis presentations to EDs increased in the past week but were below baseline levels while admissions remained stable below baseline levels.
+(Figure 9).

 Figure 9.
 Number of gastroenteritis presentations and admissions to Emergency Departments in WA in the last eight weeks